Aditya-Choudhry/figma-ui-web/README.md

 **Server Not Running**
 - Check workflow status in Replit
 - Verify port 5000 is available
-- Restart the "Figma Plugin Server" workflow
+- Restart the "Enhanced Figma Server" workflow

 **Plugin Network Error**
 - Ensure server is running on port 5000